FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 Following a brief discussion, the Members noted the proposal.

-At this stage, Councillor Collins re-joined the Meeting.--- 5
+At this stage, Councillor Collins re-joined the Meeting.
+---
+5

 5.